agabor/docs/_includes/php/objects.md

 ## Data Types

 So far we've used values with type `String`, `Integer`, and `ParseObject`.
-Parse also supports PHP `DateTime`s and `null`.
+MSG also supports PHP `DateTime`s and `null`.
 You can nest PHP arrays and associative arrays (JSON Objects) to store more structured data within a single `ParseObject`.
 Overall, the following types are allowed for each field in your object:

 * String => `String`
 * Number => `Integer` and `float`